 - 1. A Fund may not acquire any illiquid investment if, immediately after the acquisition, the Fund would have invested more than 15% of its net assets in illiquid securities. - 2.
 A Fund may invest in other investment companies, including any closed-end or open-end investment company, hedge fund or unregistered investment company, as permitted by the 1940 Act or by such exemptions as may be granted by the Commission by any rule, regulation or order. - 3.
-A Fund may not invest in a company for the purpose of exercising control or management of the company. - 4.
-Under normal conditions, the Financial Services Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in stocks of U.S. companies in the financial services sector; under normal conditions, the Japan Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities of Japanese companies; under normal market conditions, the Small Cap Fund will invest at least 80% of its net assets (plus borrowings for investment purposes) in equity securities of U.S. companies with small market capitalizations; and, under normal market conditions, the SMID Cap Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities of companies with small-to-medium market capitalizations. - 5.
-The Japan Fund will limit its investments in restricted securities, including Rule 144A securities, to 15% of its total assets.
+A Fund may not invest in a company for the purpose of exercising control or management of the company.

+4. Under normal conditions, the Financial Services Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in stocks of U.S. companies in the financial services sector; under normal market conditions, the Small Cap Fund will invest at least 80% of its net assets (plus borrowings for investment purposes) in equity securities of U.S. companies with small market capitalizations; and, under normal market conditions, the SMID Cap Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities of companies with small-to-medium market capitalizations.